What the People & Planet University League 2008 tells us

 There are still improvements to be made

-Despite the clear and impressive improvements in environmental management and performance in the sector demonstrated by the Green League 2008, there is still a long way to go on the path to sustainability.
+Despite the clear and impressive improvements in environmental management and performance in the sector demonstrated by the People & Planet University League 2008, there is still a long way to go on the path to sustainability.

-While almost all universities have a publicly available environment policy of some sort, only 12 picked up full marks in this year’s Green League, for a regularly reviewed policy with specific time-bound targets in 9 areas of environmental management.
+While almost all universities have a publicly available environment policy of some sort, only 12 picked up full marks in this year’s People & Planet University League, for a regularly reviewed policy with specific time-bound targets in 9 areas of environmental management.
 The challenge now is to convince universities to set ambitious and comprehensive policies that will be the basis for changes in practice.

 There are still 51 universities with no full-time staff member dedicated to environmental management.
 This means little or no capacity for policies to be developed and implemented and performance improvements to be won, in a significant proportion of the sector.

 In terms of direct environmental impact (carbon emissions, water usage, waste etc), environmental management should be a process of continual improvement.
-The Green League shows some universities improving performance this year, with others maintaining or even worsening their impact.
+The People & Planet University League shows some universities improving performance this year, with others maintaining or even worsening their impact.

 The accuracy, transparency and reliability or environmental monitoring needs to improve.
-The environmental performance indicators used in the Green League are based on the Estates Management Statistics, which are voluntarily provided by universities with no external auditing.
+The environmental performance indicators used in the People & Planet University League are based on the Estates Management Statistics, which are voluntarily provided by universities with no external auditing.
 For example, 27 universities reported a reduction in emissions per head of 20% or more.
 While such step change reductions are possible, without external auditing the figures must be treated with caution.

-This year, the Green League added the criteria of ethical investment, to assess the indirect impact of universities.
+This year, the People & Planet University League added the criteria of ethical investment, to assess the indirect impact of universities.
 In the context of climate change, it is essential to monitor and reduce ‘embedded’ emissions resulting from investments, as well as direct operational emissions.
 Only 17 universities have an ethical investment policy, and there is significant disparity in the scope and quality of these policies, with the majority unlikely to lead to changes in investment practice.

 A transformational vision of sustainability for the sector